HybridRobotics/car-racing/README.md

 | `simulation` | action | `store_true` | generate simulation data if true, otherwise read simulation data from existing files |
 | `plotting` | action | `store_true` | save plotting if true |
 | `animation` | action | `store_true` | save animation if true |
 Currently, path planner and trajecotry planner are available for the overtaking maneuver.
-Changing the varibale `self.path_planner` in `base.py` to `True` allows the controller to simulate with path planner,
+Changing the varibale `self.path_planner` in `base.py` to `True` allows the controller to simulate with path planner.

 ### Realtime (under development)
 To start the simulator, run the following command in terminal:
 ```